 - ½ cup flour for dredging, use whole wheat flour, all-purpose flour, or gluten free flour of your choice

-- 4 tbsp extra virgin olive oil, I used Private Reserve Greek EVOO
+- 4 tablespoon extra virgin olive oil, I used Private Reserve Greek EVOO

-- 3 tbsp ghee or butter, if you prefer
+- 3 tablespoon ghee or butter, if you prefer

 - ⅓ cup lemon juice

 - ½ cup white wine (or chicken broth if you don't want to use wine)

-- 3 to 4 tbsp capers rinsed and drained
+- 3 to 4 tablespoon capers rinsed and drained

 - Fresh chopped parsley for garnish

 - Heat the oven to 200 degrees F (this is to keep the chicken warm as you work in batches).

 - Pat the chicken breast pieces dry and season with kosher salt and black pepper on both sides.
 Lightly coat the chicken on both sides with the flour (shake off any excess flour).